 A. Pumice stones are generally very safe to use on the feet, as long as you use them carefully.
 While the stones have a rough texture that encourages exfoliation, they’re not sharp, so there’s little risk of them cutting your skin.
 However, to avoid any scratches, you should always soak your feet in warm water first.
 It’s also important to wet the stone before you massage it over your feet so it glides smoothly over your skin.

 A. To keep your pumice stone clean, rinse it under warm water after each use to remove any loose skin flakes.
 Next, wet an old toothbrush with a mixture of warm water and liquid dish soap and brush it all over the stone.
-Rinse it in warm water again to remove any dirt and other residue.
+Rinse it in warm water again to remove any dirt and other residues.

 Since bacteria and fungus are common on the feet, it’s a good idea to periodically boil your pumice stone in a pot of water for five minutes to kill any germs.
 Make sure the stone is completely dry before you store it.